Wired behavior of File.expand_path() on Windows

 The file system on Windows is case insensitive.
 So this is not really a bug, but it's inconsistent and unexpected.
 I would expect that

 File.expand_path returns a path with upper/lowercase either entirely retrieved from the input parameter or from the file system, but not a mixture of both.
 I would also expect that

 File.expand_path have the same semantics in this regard.

 ruby 2.2.2p95 (2015-04-13 revision 50295) [x64-mingw32]

-Updated by graywolf (Gray Wolf) almost 3 years ago
+Updated by graywolf (Gray Wolf) about 3 years ago

 If the behaviour is adjusted to reflect the filesystem, it would be nice to do the same for

 __FILE__ doesn't necessarily match file system casing.
 Again, same as in the post above, since windows are case insensitive it's not technically a bug, but if